NetworkBlockDevice/nbd/doc/proto.md

     Defined by the experimental `INFO` [extension](https://github.com/NetworkBlockDevice/nbd/blob/extension-info/doc/proto.md).

-- `NBD_REP_ALLOC_CONTEXT` (4)
+- `NBD_REP_META_CONTEXT` (4)

-    A description of an allocation context.
+    A description of a metadata context.
 Data:

-    - 32 bits, NBD allocation context ID.
+    - 32 bits, NBD metadata context ID.
 If the request was NOT of type `NBD_ALLOC_LIST_CONTEXT`, this field MUST NOT be zero.
-    - String, name of the allocation context.
+    - String, name of the metadata context.
 This is not required to be a human-readable string, but it MUST be valid UTF-8 data.

-    Allocation context ID 0 is implied, and always exists.
+    Metadata context ID 0 is implied, and always exists.
 It cannot be removed.

 There are a number of error reply types, all of which are denoted by